sochsenreither/graph-visualization/README.md

 ```

 ## Controls
-The size of the maze can be configured in `main.cpp` when constructing the `engine` object.
+The size of the maze can be configured in `main.cpp`.
 After starting, following inputs are possible:
 - `Left click` + `ctrl` to set a new start
 - `Right click` + `ctrl` to set a new end
 - `Left click` on a node to make it impassable